evilru/quake3-vsp-stats/README.md

 #### TABLE_PREFIX

 default: _vsp\__
-The tableprefix used in the database
+The table prefix used in the database

 #### DB_HOSTNAME